 Since 1989, World Relief's programs in Malawi have sought to address these issues through an integrated, church-centered community model.
-Through the ministry of the church, vulnerable children are being cared for, youth are being empowered to prevent the spread of HIV, mothers are learning how to raise healthy children, farmers are being trained and equipped to improve the value of their crops and livestock, and families are growing in financial security.
+Through the ministry of the church, vulnerable children are being cared for, youth are being empowered to prevent the spread of HIV, mothers are learning how to raise healthy children, and farmers are being trained to improve the value of their crops and livestock.

 Church Mobilization/Integral Mission

 Maternal and Child Health

 Community Health & Nutrition

 Child and Adolescent Development

 - World Relief's programs in Malawi began in 1989.